Financial risk management is carried out by a central treasury department under policies approved and delegated by the

-The Group finances its operations by a combination of retained profits, disposals of assets, debt capital market issues, commercial paper, bank borrowings and leases.
+The Group finances its liquidity position and its operations by a combination of retained profits, disposals of assets, debt capital market issues, bank borrowings and leases.
 The policy is to maintain a prudent level of cash together with sufficient committed bank facilities to meet liquidity needs as they arise, to maintain a smooth debt profile and maturing senior unsecured debt will not exceed £1.5bn in any 12-month period.
 The Group retains access to capital markets so that maturing debt may be refinanced as it falls due.

-Liquidity risk is managed by short-term and long-term cash flow forecasts.
+Liquidity risk is continuously monitored by short-term and long-term cash flow forecasts.
 In addition, the Group has the following undrawn committed facilities which mature in 2021.